redhat-developer/consoledot-e2e/Readme.md

 ### Setup

-This repository uses GitHub Actions as infrastructure to run the tests agains publicly accessible services.
+This repository uses GitHub Actions as infrastructure to run the tests against publicly accessible services.
 The CI only runs on the `main` branch to avoid sharing secrets on branches and forks.

 ### Security